samupro-dev/mc-server-installer/README.md

 - Fixed a word in the spigot installer
 #### v1.6
 - Yatopia fork updated to 1.17
-- Tunity fork updated to 1.17
+- Tuinity fork updated to 1.17
 - Purpur fork updated to 1.17
 #### v1.5
 - Waterfall fork updated to 1.17